-(Complementary course - not open to Language & Culture and Tourism Management students)

-This course may not be followed by students who have taken Spanish in high school, or who are Spanish speaking.
+(Complementary course - not open to Language & Culture) This course will present the basic structures of the Spanish language with emphasis on listening, reading, writing, comprehension, oral expression and culture.
+Students will learn to communicate in common situations of everyday life.
+Note: This course may not be followed by students who have taken Spanish in high school, or who are Spanish speaking.
 Students who are inappropriately registered in this course will be required to change courses, or possibly to withdraw completely.